George L. Kelling

 fellow at the Kennedy School of Government at Harvard University.
 He previously taught at Northeastern University.

+Biography

 Born in Milwaukee, Wisconsin, Kelling attended Northwestern Lutheran Theological Seminary to study theology for two years, but earned no degree.
 He received a B.A. in philosophy from St. Olaf College in Northfield, Minnesota, an M.S.W. from the University of Wisconsin–Milwaukee and a Ph.D. in social welfare from the University of Wisconsin–Madison in 1973, under Alfred Kadushin.

 Early in his career, he was a child care counselor and a probation officer, but his later career was spent in academia.
-The author of numerous articles, he developed the broken windows theory with James Q. Wilson and Kelling's wife, Catherine M. Coles that led to the mass incarceration of African-Americans in impoverished U.S. cities beginning in the mid-1980s.
+The author of numerous articles, he developed the broken windows theory with James Q. Wilson and Kelling's wife, Catherine M. Coles that led to the mass incarceration of African Americans in impoverished U.S. cities beginning in the mid-1980s.
 Kelling died in Hanover, New Hampshire on May 15, 2019 from complications of cancer at the age of 83.